ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 Here are basic steps to take to sort out any difficulty:

-* Delete existing PhpStorm "servers" in settings, or recreate the vscode launch.json exactly as shown in the instructions here.
+* Delete existing PhpStorm "servers" in settings, or recreate VS Code’s `launch.json` file exactly as shown in the instructions here.
 * Remember the port in play is port 9003.
 * Reboot your computer.
 * If you're running WSL2 and have PhpStorm running inside WSL2 (the Linux version of PhpStorm) then `ddev config global --xdebug-ide-location=wsl2`.